samply/blaze/docs/deployment/manual-deployment.md

 # Manual Deployment

 The installation works under Windows, Linux and macOS.
-The only dependency is an installed OpenJDK 11.
-Blaze is tested with [AdoptOpenJDK][1].
+The only dependency is an installed OpenJDK 11 or 17 with 17 recommended.
+Blaze is tested with [Eclipse Temurin][1].

 Blaze runs on the JVM and comes as single JAR file.
 Download the most recent version [here](https://github.com/samply/blaze/releases/tag/v0.17.11).
 Look for `blaze-0.17.11-standalone.jar`.